codejourneys-org/wednesday-javascript-challenge/challenges/2021-02-10/README.md

 - I will post my solution here tomorrow to give everyone time to work on it.
 - Feel free to share your solution or questions before then.
 - Good luck and [please shout if you need help](https://twitter.com/_moodybones)!

+### Hints

+The easiest way to do this is to store an array of group members in an instance property.
+The `includes` or `indexOf` methods can be used to check whether a given value is in the array.

+Your class’s constructor can set the member collection to an empty array.
+When `add` is called, it must check whether the given value is in the array or add it, for example with `push`, otherwise.

+Deleting an element from an array, in `delete`, is less straightforward, but you can use `filter` to create a new array without the value.
+Don’t forget to overwrite the property holding the members with the newly filtered version of the array.

+The `from` method can use a `for`/`of` loop to get the values out of the iterable object and call `add` to put them into a newly created group.